Career Development Awards for Organic Inspection Training

-IOIA accepts applications for the annual Andrew Rutherford Scholarship Award, which provides full tuition for an IOIA-sponsored organic inspector training course during the following year.
-Both prospective and experienced inspectors are eligible to apply for the Rutherford Scholarship.
-It is awarded to an individual on the basis of need and potential as judged by the IOIA Scholarship Committee.
+IOIA accepts applications for the annual Andrew Rutherford Career Development Award, which provides full tuition for an IOIA-sponsored organic inspector training course during the following year.
+Both prospective and experienced inspectors are eligible to apply for the Rutherford Award.
+It is awarded to an individual on the basis of need and potential as judged by the IOIA Awards Committee.
 Applicants can choose to attend any IOIA-sponsored training.
-The Scholarship pays for tuition, room and board but does not cover transportation or other expenses.
+The award pays for tuition, room and board but does not cover transportation or other expenses.

 The late Andrew Rutherford was a farmer, organic inspector, and organic agriculture researcher from southern Saskatchewan.
 He served on IOIA's initial steering committee and then several years as a Founding Board Member.